foundriesio/docs/source/user-guide/account-management/subscription-and-billing.rst

    :align: center
    :alt: add billing details for upgrading plan

-For using other forms of payment, please `contact us <https://foundriesio.atlassian.net/servicedesk/customer/portal/1/group/1/create/2>`_
+For using other forms of payment, please `contact us <https://foundriesio.atlassian.net/servicedesk/customer/portal/1/group/1/create/2>`_.

 Payment and Billing
 --------------------

-To make changes —such as payment method or autorenewal— you must have an Owner or Accounting role.
+To make changes —such as payment method or autorenewal— you must have an **Owner** or **Accounting** role.
-Changes can be made through the plan tab.
+Changes can be made through the :guilabel:`Plan` tab.

 .. important::
    Taxes may apply based on country/location.
 Taxes are not included in price.